Iodinemacer198/MMS-OS/README.md

 This project is the C cousin in MMS-COSMOS (private project), which should allow for more developmental freedom, at the cost of convenience.

 ## Features & Overview
-- Command line interface with some commands
+- Command line interface like setup
-- A simple calculator
+- Calculator
 - Wordle game
-- Basic file and login system
+- Basic file system with commands
+- Login system

 ## Use/Build instructions
 **Use from release ISO:** (iso/output)
 - Load ISO in your system of choice.
 It should work fine out the box.
-- This OS has been successfully tested in VMware and Qemu.
+- This OS has been successfully tested in Qemu and to some extent VMware.
 I cannot guarantee its success in another VM or on, God forbid you try, actual hardware.

 **Build from source:**
 - Requires a Linux system or Windows Subsystem for Linux